Kilcommon (County Mayo civil parish): Cliff walks - way-marked walks

 There are several way-marked walks along the remote cliffs of Benwee Head in the north of the parish.
-Maps have been published by Comhar Dún Chaocháin Teo, Ceathru Thaidhg as Dún Chaocháin Walks and Suiloídi Iorrais.
+Maps have been published by Comhar Dún Chaocháin Teo, Ceathrú Thaidhg as Dún Chaocháin Walks and Siúlóidí Iorrais.

 Gaeltacht

-Much of Kilcommon (Cill Chomáin) parish is Gaelic speaking and Catholic Mass is celebrated in Irish in Ceathru Thaidhg in the far north of the parish.
-There is an Irish language summer school in Ceathru Thaidhg.

-There are between 700-1,000 native Irish speakers in the parish.
+Much of Kilcommon (Cill Chomáin) parish is Irish speaking, and Catholic Mass is celebrated in Irish in Ceathrú Thaidhg in the far north of the parish.
+There is an Irish language summer school in Ceathrú Thaidhg.
+There are between 700 and 1,000 native Irish speakers in the parish.

 Churches

-There are five Roman Catholic Churches in the parish namely:
+There are five Roman Catholic churches in the parish: